 This Arabic lentil soup reminds me of Ramadan, a holy month when Muslims fast from sunrise to sunset.
 Once it's time to break our fast, this is the soup we do it with!
 It's healthy and packed with nutrients.
 I actually make this all year long.
 It's one of my go-to recipes for meal planning because I can easily make a large batch, and its easy to store in the freezer.

-I learned this recipe from my mom, but I've made a few tweaks to it over the years, mainly to make it much easier and more streamlined to make.
-And slightly healthier, too.
+I learned this recipe from my mom, but I've made a few tweaks to it over the years, mainly to make it much easier to make using the Instant Pot.
+But if you don't have one, I also listed stove top directions.
 Traditionally, onions fried in oil are poured on top of the finished soup before serving.
-But to avoid the extra calories, I skip this step and to be honest I don't miss it.
+But to avoid the extra calories, I skip this step (but feel free to try it out!).

-Cumin is the star ingredient, adding a delicious nutty and warm flavor to the lentils.
+For this soup, we just need a few simple ingredients.
+In terms of spices, cumin is the star, adding a delicious nutty and warm flavour to the lentils.
 I also use a bit of turmeric to make it a vibrant yellow colour.
 That's the only 2 spices you'll need, mainly because the onions and other vegetables will also add so much flavour... don't skip the onions!
 In fact, you can even add more if you like.
-The more the better.
+This soup is not meant to be overly spicy, as it is traditionally served to break the fast during Ramadan.

 Notes and substitutions